Long Island architect charged in 3 of the Gilgo Beach serial killings

 Gilbert's body was found in December 2011, about 3 miles (5 kilometres) east of where the other 10 sets were discovered.

 Balsamo reported from Washington.
-Associated Press contributors include Jennifer Peltz, Bobby Caina Calvan, Michael R. Sisak and researcher Rhonda Shafner in New York and Sarah Brumfield in Silver Spring, Maryland.
+Associated Press contributors include Jennifer Peltz, Bobby Caina Calvan, Michael R. Sisak and researcher Rhonda Shafner in New York and Sarah Brumfield in Silver Spring, Md.